 While visiting the intracoastal waterway (Indian River) backwater area this summer, I saw many crown conch shells in a variety of sizes.
-They were often inhabited, not by the mollusk that made them, but by a hermit crab.
+They were often inhabited, not by the snail that made them, but by a hermit crab.

 Many years ago my kids had hermit crabs as pets.
 This was mostly due to the fact that my daughter wanted to have one of every kind of animal on earth as her pet.
 We had to buy gravel to put in a small container for the crab and we had to provide empty seashells for it to move into when it grew.